Cryptact/crypto-db/README.md

 `map-for-accuracy` tries to define all identifiers in the namespace.
 If a namespace comes up with a new symbol, and if the symbol isn't in this map, you can assume the CryptoID of the symbol is not defined yet.

 `map-for-coverage` also defines a map from a namespace's identifier to CryptoID, as difference from symbols defined in `crypto-db.json`.
-If a namespace comes up with a new symbol, and if the symbol is not in this coverage map but found in `crypto-db.json` instead, then you can assume the namespace's symbol is the same as the one in `crypto-db.json` and obtain its CryptoID.
+If a namespace comes up with a new symbol, and if the symbol is not in this coverage map but found in `crypto-db.json` instead, then you might assume the namespace's symbol is the same as the one in `crypto-db.json` and obtain its CryptoID.

+## TODO
+Archive contents of sources in `crypto-actions.json` so that they can be reviewed in future even if the original sources cease to exist.